folke/lazy.nvim/README.md

 - `keys` spec is [different](#%EF%B8%8F-lazy-key-mappings)

 With packer `wants`, `requires` and `after` can be used to manage dependencies.
-With most of the lua dependencies this isn't necessary.
+With lazy, this isn't needed for most of the lua dependencies.
 They can be installed just like normal plugins (even with `lazy=true`) and will be loaded when other plugins need them.
 The `dependencies` key can be used to group those required plugins with the one that requires them.
 The plugins which are added as `dependencies` will always be lazy-loaded and loaded when the plugin is loaded.

 ### [paq-nvim](https://github.com/savq/paq-nvim)